InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-ecclesiastical-structure.md

 ---
 title: "Ecclesiastical Structure"
 categories:
-  - Anonymity
-  - Privacy
-  - Security
+  - Corporate Structure
 tags:
-  - anonymity
-  - privacy
+  - corporate
-  - security
+  - structure
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 An organization's core faction's primary front-end could provide regular services for the general public (i.e., the target demographic is a congregation of non-members).